Wishmaster01/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/UEFIDevicePath` (read only string)

-Standardized text representation of the UEFI device path, in UTF-8 format
+Standardized text representation of the UEFI device path, in UTF-8 format.
+This is available only on Gen9 and later servers.

 ## HpServerPciDevice

 This describes a logical PCI Device on a server.
 This does not necessarily correspond to a specific FRU because a FRU or card might contain mutiple logical PCI devices.
+This full set of information is available on Gen9 and later servers only.
+Gen8 servers have a reduced report.

 **Properties**